BLOOMBERG Arts InternSHIP: college

 Background

-The Studio Arts Internship: College program is not just a summer internship; it's a springboard into your future in the arts.
+The Bloomberg Arts Internship: College program is not just a summer internship; it's a springboard into your future in the arts.
 We’re offering a dynamic, real-world experience beyond the typical intern role.
 You won't just be working.
 You'll be contributing, learning, and growing.
 Dive back into a community that values your ideas and gives you the platform to make a tangible impact.

 SHAPE THE FUTURE OF ARTS & CULTURE.
 FORGE YOUR CAREER.